Harvard College is more than the sum of its many celebrated parts.

-During your freshman year, historic Harvard Yard will be your home.
-You’ll be surrounded by other first-year students, living in the very heart of campus.
-As a sophomore, you’ll move into a House.
-These are residential colleges where students live, dine, study, plan events, play intramural sports, and become part of a close, supportive community that includes faculty and advisors.
+Under normal circumstances, historic Harvard Yard is where first-year students call home.
+As sophomores, students move into a House: a residential college where students live, dine, study, play intramural sports, and become part of a close, supportive community that includes faculty and advisors.
 For many Harvard students, the Houses represent the most rewarding elements of both social and academic life.

-We hope to enroll students who will educate each other within a variety of campus settings—academic, extracurricular, and social.
-Some admissioncandidates will demonstrate extraordinary promise in academic or research endeavors.
+We hope to enroll students who’ll educate each other in a variety of campus settings—academic, extracurricular, and social.
+Some candidates will demonstrate extraordinary promise in academic or research endeavors.
 Some will show uncommon talent in other areas such as leadership, performing arts, or athletics.
 Most of our students combine the best of both scholastic and extracurricular achievement.
-Personal qualities—integrity, maturity, strength of character, and concern for others—also will play an important part in our evaluation.
+Personal qualities—such as integrity, maturity, strength of character, and concern for others—also play an important part in our holistic evaluation.

 We bring the best people to Harvard, regardless of their ability to pay.
 About 55% of students receive need-based scholarships, and applying for financial aid will never negatively affect any student’s chance for admission, including international students.
 All of Harvard’s financial aid is need based, meaning you only pay what you can afford—there are no academic, athletic, or merit-based awards.
 We don’t require students to take out loans either, so families of financial aid recipients will be asked to only contribute, on average, from 0%–10% of their annual income.